 '''

-cabf-tls-feature OBJECT IDENTIFIER ::= { cabf 1 }
+tls-feature OBJECT IDENTIFIER ::= { id-pe 24 }

 Features ::= SEQUENCE OF INTEGER

 '''

-The TLS Feature Extension MAY be marked critical.
+The TLS Feature Extension SHOULD NOT be marked critical.
 RFC 5280 [RFC5280] requires that implementations that do not understand the extension MUST reject the certificate.
 Marking the TLS Feature Extension critical breaks backward compatibility and is not recommended unless this is the desired behavior.
 Implementations that process the extension MUST ignore the criticality bit setting.